 Traditional OPO laser systems can be extremely bulky units that take up significant laboratory space.
 In addition, there is often the requirement to also accommodate a separate pump source and water chiller.
 The Chromacity FIR technology has been engineered into a compact footprint by incorporating its own pump source.

 Removing the complexities of traditional laser systems, while maintaining the high performance characteristics that are expected by the photonics industry has allowed us to develop a system that can be acquired at a low cost of ownership in comparison to other technologies, such as DFG, which require complex and expensive laser systems.

-Machined from a single block of high-grade aluminium, the Chromacity Spark FIR has been designed with an outstanding level of reliability.
+Machined from a single block of high-grade aluminium, the Chromacity FIR has been designed with an outstanding level of reliability.
 This has been brought about, in part, by fully integrating the pump source, and removing the need for water cooling.

-The Chromacity Spark FIR is a high average power light source for infrared spectroscopy in the 5 – 12 µm region.
+The Chromacity FIR is a high average power light source for infrared spectroscopy in the 5 – 12 µm region.
 The high average power providing by this quasi-CW system enables better signal to noise data acquisition in this difficult to reach wavelength region.
-The Spark FIR is the perfect source for infrared spectroscopy and chemical detection applications.
+The Chromacity FIR is the perfect source for infrared spectroscopy and chemical detection applications.